yaikobzeray/dev-journal/activity_log.md

 Explored gRPC-web for the Flutter web client.
 Requires an Envoy proxy or grpc-web-proxy to translate HTTP/1.1.

 *Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*

+## [DJANGO] Wednesday, 08 January 2025 — Entry 5

+Configured Django CORS headers for the frontend.
+Used django-cors-headers to whitelist the React dev server.

+*Logged at 16:36 · Commit #5 · Salzburg, Austria 🇦🇹*